 Take Advantage of Dollar Cost Averaging

-One of the benefits of participating in your workplace savings plan is that you’re automatically using an investment strategy called dollar cost averaging.
-With dollar cost averaging, you acquire shares of an investment by investing a fixed dollar amount at regularly scheduled intervals over time.
-When the price is high, your investment buys less; when prices are low, the same dollar investment will buy more shares.
-A regular, fixed-dollar investment should result in a lower average price per share than you would get buying a fixed number of shares at each investment interval.
+If you are putting money from each paycheck into an employer-sponsored retirement plan, congratulations, you’re already participating in dollar cost averaging.
+You’re investing a set amount of money at regularly scheduled intervals over time.
+When prices are high, your investment buys less.
+When prices are low, the same amount buys more shares.
+Over time, your regular, fixed investment should result in a lower average price per share than you would get buying a specific number of shares at each investment interval.